Talks of stake sale speculative: Eicher Motors

 Action in the Indian commercial vehicle industry has been heating up with Daimler, Scania and Volvo looking at a larger footprint in India.
 DaimlerChrysler may up its stake in Eicher Motors while Scania has also shown an interest in the company.
 S Sandliya, non-executive chairman at Eicher Motors gives the details.

-Sandliya informs that talks of companies picking up stake in Eicher Motors are speculative.
+Sandliya informed CNBC-18 that talks of companies picking up stake in Eicher Motors are speculative.
 He also says that Daimler has indirect stake of 3 per cent since mid-1980s.
 He states that the company does not need any partner to grow significantly in the coming quarters.

 Sandliya affirms that the company's growth rate is at par with the industry.
 He adds that the company has the capability to indigenously develop vehicles.
 Sandliya believes that the commercial vehicle cycle is positive with infrastructure growth and overloading ban.

-CNBC-TV18 shares with domain-b its exclusive interview with Sandliya:
+CNBC-TV18 shares with domain-b its exclusive interview with S Sandliya:

 Is this a rumour or are you in talks with any of these companies?

 Whatever has come in the papers, in The Economic Times, regarding people picking up stake is all speculative rumours.
-We don't have any confirmation on that.
+We do not have any confirmation on that.
 It is just that the media likes to speculate and come out with something sensational.
-There is no truth in what is being said in the The Economic Times.
+There is no truth in what is being said in The Economic Times.

 At any point of time in the commercial vehicle industry or any industry for that matter, there are global players who keep talking to people in various countries.
 The same is true in India also.

 Almost all the world players will be talking to Indian companies.
-But this is not to say that XYZ is actually dealing with somebody and trying to finalise something.
+However, this is not to say that XYZ is actually dealing with somebody and trying to finalise something.

-As and when things get finalised, it will of course get reported.
-As things are discussed at the board meetings, and only when it is finalized, will it get reported.
-So to say that people don't discuss is not right.
+As and when things are finalised, it will of course be reported.
+As things are discussed at the board meetings, and only when it is finalised, will it be reported.
+Therefore, to say that people do not discuss is not right.
 Many companies are discussing things, but who is discussing what, and at what stage- nobody would know.

 Do you feel the need for a technology partner?

-It is not a question of we feeling the need; so far we have managed.
+It is not a question of whether we feel the need; so far, we have managed.
 We had Mitsubishi as a collaborator; they have given us technology.
 We had built on that technology and developed our own new products.

 However, if there is an opportunity in the international market to tie up with people and if it is going to be a win-win situation for our company and the international company, then it is worth it.

-The Indian market is very exciting, it is growing, it's worthwhile, the product range is very different.
+The Indian market is very exciting, it is growing, it is worthwhile, and the product range is very different.
 The applications in India are extremely different as compared to what is there in the US or Europe, and the vehicle robustness and emission norms are going to be very tough and challenging.
-So in these matters it is good to have a wide technology spectrum especially if it is available.
+Therefore, in these matters it is good to have a wide technology spectrum especially if it is available.

 What is the Daimler Chrysler stake in Eicher Motors at this point?
 Have they shown any interest in increasing that stake in your company?

-Daimler doesn't hold any direct stake.
-Mitsubishi Motors Corporation has around 3.5-per cent stake in our company and that has been the case for quite some time.
+Daimler does not hold any direct stake.
+Mitsubishi Motors Corporation has around 3.5 per cent stake in our company and that has been the case for quite some time.
 They had started this collaboration in the mid '80s and that continues.

 DaimlerChrysler owns a significant stake in Mitsubishi Motors and so obviously there is an indirect holding of Daimler in Eicher Motors.
-So whether they would be interested in taking up further stake or not is totally speculative.
+Whether they would be interested in taking up further stake or not is very speculative.